The Planning System

 This page sets out how the planning system works to protect historic places.

-It is through the planning system that most changes to buildings and land in England are carried out.
-This includes the way most decisions are made about proposed changes to historic buildings and places, including those which are protected by the designation system.
+It's through the planning system that most changes to buildings and land in England are managed.
+It guides decisions on proposed changes to historic buildings and places, including those which are protected by listing

-Heritage can play a part in all three.
-Government's overarching aim for heritage managed through the planning system is to conserve it for the enjoyment of this and future generations.
+Heritage can play a part in delivering all three sustainable development objectives.
+Government's policy for heritage managed through the planning system is to conserve it for the enjoyment of this and future generations.

-Local planning authorities are normally responsible for deciding on developments or changes to historic buildings and places in their areas, although there is a role for Historic England too, which is explained in Our Planning Services.
+Local planning authorities are normally responsible for deciding on developments or changes to historic buildings and places in their areas.
+However, there is a role for Historic England too, which is explained in Our Planning Services.

 Planning legislation sets out how local plans should be made and how planning decisions should be taken.
 Historic England's Heritage Protection Guide explains in detail how planning law applies to historic buildings and places.

 The law requires planning permission to be obtained for most developments or changes of use of existing buildings.
 Special heritage consents are required for some designated heritage, for example Listed Building Consent.
 Our List of Heritage Consents explains these in more detail.

 The National Planning Policy Framework (NPPF) sets out the government's planning policies, and how they are expected to be applied.
 It was first issued in 2012, and revised in 2018, but current policy is set out in the 2019 edition.
 Historic England's NPPF briefing outlines some of the main changes between the 2012 and 2018 documents (the subsequent changes in the 2019 version did not affect historic environment policy).

 The NPPF covers the historic environment primarily in paragraphs 184 - 202 (Chapter 16).
 View our presentation introducing the National Planning Policy Framework 2018 and the changes to heritage policy since 2012.
 The implementation of the policy now contained in Chapter 16 is discussed further in a number of the guidance notes listed below.